tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 #### Separation of `VerifyHeader` and `ProcessProposal`

->**TODO** My interpretation of Dev's pseudo code is that it only makes sense if using the "Fork--Join" mechanism.
+>**TODO** My interpretation of Dev's pseudo code is that it only makes sense if using the "fork-join" mechanism.
 So this discussion should be carried out after the one above

 #### Byzantine proposer

 [From Josef] We should understand the influence of equivocation on proposals in ABCI++

-N.B: If Byzantine proposer proposes both A and B in the same round, today we might only receive A (proposal) and not B
+N.B.#1: If Byzantine proposer proposes both A and B in the same round, today we might only receive A (proposal) and not B

 Sergio: preliminary thoughts:

-[Thought 1] If we deliver all proposals from a Byzantine proposer _p_ in _h_ and _r_ we're vulnerable to DoS, as _p_ can send as many as it wishes
+[Thought 1] If Tendermint delivers all proposals from a Byzantine proposer _p_ in _h_ and _r_ to the App, we're vulnerable to DoS, as _p_ can send as many as it wishes

+* Assuming N.B.#1 above gets "fixed" (A and B get delivered by p2p)
-* Assuming here an App that fully executes the proposed block at _ProcessProposal_ time
+* Assuming here an App in "same-block execution" mode, i.e., it fully executes the proposed block at _ProcessProposal_ time
-* Assuming the N.B. above gets "fixed" (A and B get delivered by p2p)

-So probably we are better off if we do not "fix" the N.B.
+So probably we are better off if we do not "fix" N.B.#1.

-* or a way to fix it would be to only "use" the first proposal in consensus, and use the others just to submit evidence
+* or, a way to fix it would be to only deliver the first proposal to arrive to the Application, and use the others just to submit evidence

 [Thought 2] _ProcessProposal_ is exposed to arbitrary input, yet it should still behave deterministically.

 * In ABCI, this is also the case upon (BeginBlock, [DeliverTx], EndBlock, Commit).
-The difference is that, at the end of the block we have the "protection" of AppHash, ResultsHash to guard against non-determinism.
+The difference is that, at the end of the block we have the "protection" of the AppHash, and ResultsHash to guard against non-determinism.
-* Here, arbitrary proposals that "uncover" indeterminism issues in the _ProcessProposal_ code compromise consenus's liveness
+* Here, arbitrary proposals that "uncover" non-determinism issues in the _ProcessProposal_ code compromise consensus's liveness
 * Any ideas what we can do here?
 (I have the impression $\bot$ helps here only partially)

 [Thought 3] In terms of the consensus's safety properties, as far as pure equivocation on proposals is concerned, I think we are OK since Tendermint builds on a Byzantine failure model.

 #### `ProcessProposal`'s timeout (a.k.a.
 Zarko's Github comment)

 >**TODO** (to discuss): `PrepareProposal` is called synchronously. `ProcessProposal` may also want to fully process the block synchronously.
-However, they stand on Tendermint's critical path, so the propose timeout needs to accomodate that.
+>However, they stand on Tendermint's critical path, so the Tendermint's Propose timeout needs to accomodate that.
+>

-Idea: Make propose timestamp (currently hardcoded to 3 secs in the Tendermint Go implementation) part of ConsensusParams, so the App can adjust it with its knowledge of the time may take to prepare/process the proposal.
+>Idea: Make propose timestamp (currently hardcoded to 3 secs in the Tendermint Go implementation) part of ConsensusParams,
+>so the App can adjust it with its knowledge of the time may take to prepare/process the proposal.

 ## Data types